bryanherger/sqlalchemy-vertica-python/README.rst

 sqlalchemy-vertica-python
 =========================

+NOTE: As of February 2020, The most up-to-date fork is being maintained `here <https://github.com/bluelabsio/sqlalchemy-vertica-python/>`_.
+Please direct all contributions to that repository.

 Vertica dialect for sqlalchemy.
 Forked from the `Vertica ODBC dialect <https://pypi.python.org/pypi/vertica-sqlalchemy>`_.

 This module implements a Vertica dialect for SQLAlchemy using `vertica-python <https://github.com/uber/vertica-python>`_.
 Engine creation: